pmq20/node-packer/node/doc/api/url.md

 // Prints 1234
 ```

-Note that numbers which contain a decimal point,
+Numbers which contain a decimal point,
 such as floating-point numbers or numbers in scientific notation,
 are not an exception to this rule.
 Leading numbers up to the decimal point will be set as the URL's port,